gabrielmcg/Docker-docs/ops/README.md

 </li>

-<li class="li">If you are using the image scanning fuctionality in DTR, you will need to re-download the vilnerability database.
+<li class="li">If you are using the image scanning fuctionality in DTR, you will need to re-download the vulnerability database.
 For more information, see the Docker documentation  <a class="xref" href="https://docs.docker.com/datacenter/dtr/2.4/guides/admin/configure/set-up-vulnerability-scans/#get-the-security-scanning-license">here</a>.</li>